Thesis and Dissertation Information

 - Develop tentative proposal

-- Select committee - members must have graduate faculty status (Graduate Faculty List)
+- Select committee - STOP!
+Committee members must have graduate faculty status - check the lists!
+(Graduate Faculty List)

 - Submit Committee Appointment form (at least 3 semesters before graduating)

 - Begin research and writing (type 2 spaces after a period ending a sentence.
 If only 1 space is used ensure you are consistent throughout)